LogicsSoldier/Runelite-Stream-Commands/README.md

 #### Credits
 Streamers: [Bellis](https://www.twitch.tv/bellis), [Westham](https://www.twitch.tv/westham), [Vanc](https://www.twitch.tv/Vanc), [Osku](https://www.twitch.tv/Osku), and [Dino_xx](https://www.twitch.tv/dino_xx)

-_Special thanks to these streamers for inspiring me to make this in the first place / letting me test these commands on their streams.
+_Special thanks to these streamers for inspiring me to make this in the first place / letting me test these commands in their streams.
 All lovely fellows.
 ALSO, huge thanks to wiki boys for making such widely available API's and assisting when there were server issues._

 ## Sus Command
 Shows noteable features of an osrs account in a condensed way.